Yearning for a fun getaway but nervous about traveling? We get it, and we’re here to help.

 The best way to remember your trip to the New River Gorge is to capture a photo of its majestic beauty.
 Let us help you find the most photogenic locations and best vantage point – some of the best aren’t in any trail guides but only minutes from the car.

-We hope this post gets you excited about visiting the New River Gorge in a safe and respectful way.
+We hope this post gets you excited about visiting the New River Gorge National Park in a safe and respectful way.
 To ensure that your lodging is also safe, stay at Lafayette Flats.
+We take cleanliness seriously and it shows in our 400+ five-star guest reviews.
 Our award-winning boutique vacation rentals are in the heart of downtown Fayetteville and just minutes away from all the New River Gorge has to offer.